Hidden History

 Halewood was rather rural in character, before the landscape transformed it in the 20th century.
 Being on the edge of Liverpool contributed to the preservation of some interesting features.
 Two... read more

-In early 2020 a Twitter user by the name of PhoenixME (@Phoenix1270) got in touch to ask about the ‘Forgotten Street’ (as they put it).
-This led to a very... read more
+In early 2020 a Twitter user by the name of PhoenixME (@Phoenix1270) got in touch to ask about the ‘Forgotten Street’ (as they put it) – Fisher Street.
+This led... read more

-A good friend of mine recently sent me a handful of postcards he’d found, showing photos of Liverpool in the first quarter of the 20th century.
-He’d house-sat for me... read more
+A good friend of mine recently sent me a handful of postcards he’d found, showing photos of Georgian Liverpool in the first quarter of the 20th century.
+He’d house-sat for... read more

 The area coming to be known as Liverpool’s Knowledge Quarter (how many quarters can one city have?) has distinct landscape characteristics.
 The university is just one resident in a neighbourhood... read more

 Liverpool Castle is one of Liverpool’s greatest lost landmarks, alongside the Customs House and the Sailors’ Home.
-This page collects aspects of the castle’s history as I find it, updated... read more
+The Liverpool corporation pulled down Liverpool Castle itself in 1715 and built St... read more

 When William Brettagh (of Holt) died, he left a cottage that would later become Woolton Hall.
 It was bought by the Broughton family, who began to extend it, and bring... read more